Synchronization-induced violation of thermodynamic uncertainty relations: TUR violation for local power

 So far we have discussed results in the isothermal regime with $T_1=T_2=T$.
 Before closing, we now demonstrate the robustness of our results in the presence of a relative temperature gradient $\Delta T / \bar{T}$, with $\bar{T}=(T_1+T_2)/2$ the average temperature and $\Delta T=T_1 - T_2$ the temperature difference.
-Not only the presence of a region of TUR violation with sizeable power in the diabatic regime still holds with a finite temperature gradient, but also wider regions are obtained in the non-linear regime of temperature gradient.
-In Fig. \ref{fig:4}(a,b) we show results for $Q_{P_A}$ and $P_A$, respectively, as a function of $\Omega$ and $\bar{T}$, at given $\Delta T / \bar{T} = 1.8$.
+Not only the presence of a region of standard TUR violation with sizeable power in the diabatic regime still holds with a finite temperature gradient, but also wider regions are obtained in the non-linear regime of temperature gradient.
+In figure \ref{fig:4}(a,b) we show results for $Q_{P_A}$ and $P_A$, respectively, as a function of $\Omega$ and $\bar{T}$, at given $\Delta T / \bar{T} = 1.8$.
 Notice that this last value implies a strong unbalance $T_2 \ll T_1$ (strongly non-linear regime).
 At low driving frequencies, $\Omega < \omega_A$, the TUR for $P_A$ is violated for very low average temperature, $\bar{T}\lesssim 0.1\omega_A$.
 Instead, at higher driving frequencies the TUR is violated almost independently of the average temperatures considered, $0<\bar{T}<2\omega_A$.
-Comparing Fig.~\ref{fig:4}(b) and Fig.~\ref{fig:2}(b), we can see that the temperature gradient between the hot bath $\nu = 1$ and the cold one $\nu = 2$ can be exploited to greatly lower the driving frequency required to violate the TUR for $P_A$ (see also Supplementary Note 4).
+Comparing figure~\ref{fig:4}(b) and figure~\ref{fig:2}(b), we can see that the temperature gradient between the hot bath $\nu = 1$ and the cold one $\nu = 2$ can be exploited to greatly lower the driving frequency required to violate the TUR for $P_A$ (see also Appendix \ref{app_wth}).
+In closing this Section we mention that considering $r>0$ the standard TUR is still violated and no qualitative changes are found.